-Cancer of the ureter and renal pelvis starts in a type of cell called a transitional cell in the urothelium (lining of the ureter).
+Cancer of the ureter and renal pelvis starts in a type of cell called a transitional cell in the urothelium.
 TCC can start in either the renal pelvis or the ureter or, sometimes, both.
 Bladder cancer is also a type of urothelial cancer.
-More information about bladder cancer can be found from www.fightbladdercancer.co.uk.
+More information about bladder cancer can be found from Cancer Research UK.
 This guide focusses on TCC of the ureter and renal pelvis (sometimes called renal TCC).